0xMiden/miden-client/docs/src/web-client/api/classes/ScriptBuilder.md

 > **new ScriptBuilder**(`mode`): `ScriptBuilder`

-Instance a ScriptBuilder.
+Instance a `ScriptBuilder`.
 Will use debug mode (or not), depending on the mode passed when initially instanced.

 #### Parameters